Council Hall

 “You asked to see me, your majesty?” asks B’tzel.

-“We are alone here,” says the king.
+“We’re alone here,” says the king.

-“You will destroy the kingdom if you continue to break the law.”
+“You’ll destroy the kingdom if you continue to break the law.”

 B’tzel laughs.

-“I don’t mean any disrespect, Botzar, but if the harmless actions of one man can destroy a kingdom, what kind of a kingdom is it?”
+“I don’t mean any disrespect, but if the harmless actions of one man can destroy a kingdom, what kind of a kingdom is it?”

 “Should the masters rule the world, then?” asks the king.